ExaWorks/job-api-spec/specification.md

 - [ ] add examples of how one would use this API (and please, if you have any "how do you do x?", please add here)

-    - [ ] do the same but use the ListException from the submit call to do the same

     - [ ] Submit a malformed or unsatisfiable job, then check for the error and print it out